7 Ways to Deliver the Best Onboarding Experience for New Hires

 As passive employees are not hunting for other opportunities, there is less pressure to decide immediately.
 As a result, there will be a little rivalry to employ that top talent, and recruiters will have plenty of time to make rational data-driven choices.
 In contrast to active candidates, passive candidates already have a job and skills; therefore, they won’t embellish the qualifications on their resumes.
 Thus, the need for honesty and openness to foster trust will grow.

-How to engage passive candidates?
+How can I find passive candidates?

 What strategies can I use to engage passive candidates?